Social care assessment under the Care Act 2014

 You can find more information about CPA in our ‘Care Programme Approach’ by clicking here.

-Some people with long-term complex health needs get free social care arranged and funded by the NHS.
-This is known as NHS continuing healthcare.
+Under CHC, some people with long-term complex health needs get free social care arranged and funded by the NHS.
 If your health care is paid for by CHC then your LA is not responsible for your support and care needs.

 Can I get social care if I already get Section 117 Aftercare?